 Digital Safety Resources

-Do you work with young people, and need guidance on digital safety topics such as social networking, online bullying, gaming, sexting.
+Do you need guidance on digital safety topics such as social networking, online bullying, gaming, sexting.
 Check out the links below…

 Activities and Lesson Plans

 Digital Literacy and Citizenship Digital literacy and citizenship teaching in school.

 CBBC Stay Safe BBC’s e-safety videos – good intros for lesson or class discussions.

 TES Teaching Resources An extensive resource bank for all subjects, including e-safety, with resources and lesson plans created and shared by teachers (sign up required).